bcgov/moh-keycloak-user-management/backend/README.md

 # Integration tests

 The tests depend on the MoH Development Keycloak server.
+The test configuration file expects an externally defined property (environment variable or JVM system property) named `UMS_INTEGRATION_TESTS_SECRET`.
+Its value should match the `Secret` attribute of the Client's (UMS-INTEGRATION-TESTS) Credentials defined in Keycloak.
 You can run the tests with:
 ```
 mvn test
 ```